Polish areas annexed by Nazi Germany: Hitler's annexation decree, October 1939

-After Hitler's peace offer was rejected by French prime minister Édouard Daladier on October 7 (rejected by British prime minister Neville Chamberlain on October 12) a decree was issued by Hitler on 8 October 1939, provided for the annexation of western Polish areas and the Free City of Danzig.
+After Hitler's peace offer was rejected by French prime minister Édouard Daladier on 7 October (and rejected by British prime minister Neville Chamberlain on 12 October) a decree was issued by Hitler on 8 October 1939, provided for the annexation of western Polish areas and the Free City of Danzig.
 A separate by-law stipulated the inclusion of the area around Suwalki (the Suwalki triangle).

 The first two paragraphs of the decree established "Reichsgau Posen" in Greater Poland with the government regions (Regierungsbezirk) Hohensalza, Posen, and Kalisch, as well as "Reichsgau West Prussia" (Westpreußen) in Pomerelia with the government regions Bromberg, Danzig, and Marienwerder.
 These government regions were named after the German language names of their chief cities: Hohensalza (Inowrocław), Posen (Poznań), Kalisch (Kalisz), Bromberg (Bydgoszcz), Danzig (Gdańsk), and Marienwerder (Kwidzyn).
 The annexed territories were twice as large as former Prussian conquests in the Partitions of Poland, also contained twice as many people.
 Compared to 1914, the border of Reich was extended eastwards by some 150–200 km on average.
 Despite this fact, Germany used old Prussian propaganda of creating a "German living wall" in Polish territories.
 On 29 January 1940, Reichsgau Posen was renamed "Reichsgau Wartheland" (Warthegau).
 Reichsgau West Prussia was renamed "Reichsgau Danzig-West Prussia".

 The remaining annexed areas were not made separate provinces but included in the existing provinces of East Prussia and Upper Silesia per § 4 of Hitler's decree.
 Arthur Greiser was made Gauleiter of Reichsgau Posen, and Albert Forster of Reichsgau West Prussia.